syncfusion-content/javascript-docs/js/PivotChart/Localization.md

 ## Localization in PivotChart

-We can localize the PivotChart controls text with a collection of localized strings using [`ej.PivotChart.Locale`](/api/js/ejpivotchart#members:locale) for different cultures.
-By default, the PivotChart control is localized in **“en-US”.**
+We can localize the pivot chart controls text with a collection of localized strings using [`ej.PivotChart.Locale`](/api/js/ejpivotchart#members:locale) for different cultures.
+By default, the pivot chart control is localized in **“en-US”.**

-Following code example illustrates on how to localize PivotChart based on **“French”** culture.
+Following code example illustrates on how to localize pivot chart based on **“French”** culture.

 {% highlight javascript %}